dsimmon1/vueHappyHour/README.md

 # vueHappyHour

-cd into client and do yarn start cd into server and do nodemon index.js
+cd into client and do npm run serve cd into server and do nodemon index.js